Getting Started as a Locum in 2023

 ✅ Getting Started

 There are some specific tasks that you'll need to complete to prepare yourself for the move into locum work.
-To get yourself started as a locum, we'd suggest following these steps:

 1️⃣ Start hunting for work